Last updated on March 1st, 2023 at 12:16 am

-Polaroid came up with its own version of 8mm video camera and were excited about the 8mm video popularity growth because of its audio capabilities.
-The 8mm video cassette could record mono audio, hi fi FM audio and , in the future, digital stereo sound.
+Polaroid came up with its own version of an 8mm video camera and was excited about the 8mm video popularity growth because of its audio capabilities.
+The 8mm video cassette could record mono audio, hi-fi FM audio, and, in the future, digital stereo sound.

-Polaroid offered four versions of its 8mm video tape, all coming packaged in a Black/Blue box:
+Polaroid offered four versions of its 8mm video tape, which came packaged in a Black/Blue box:

 8mm P6-30MP with a record time of 30 minutes.